Jade Grobler Flaunts Chiseled Body In A Neon Orange Bikini While Soaking Up Some Sun At The Beach

-Jade Grobler gave her 977,000 Instagram followers something to talk about on Thursday, June 11, when she shared a sizzling hot update that proved hard to be ignored.
-The Australian bombshell spent some time at the beach, flaunting her killer figure in a bright-colored two-piece swimsuit.
+Jade Grobler gave her 977,000 Instagram followers something to talk about on Thursday, June 11, when she shared a sizzling-hot update.
+The Australian bombshell spent some time at the beach, flaunting her killer figure in a brightly colored two-piece swimsuit.

-In the snap, Jade was seen basking under the warm sunshine in the shallow part of the ocean.
-She was photographed from her thighs up and presumably wet from swimming.
+In the snap, Jade was seen basking under the warm sunshine while enjoying the shallows.
+She was photographed from her thighs up and was presumably wet from a prior swim.
 She stood with her legs apart and brought her hands up to the back of her head, grabbing her hair.
 She looked down at the water as the photographer took the shot.

-The model’s blond hair was wet, and her flawlessly bronzed skin glowed under the sun.
-Her stunning background consisted of the clear turquoise blue waters, a yacht, nearby islands, and the bright blue sky.
+The model’s blond hair was damp, and her flawlessly bronzed skin glowed under the sun.
+Her stunning background consisted of clear turquoise blue waters, a yacht, nearby islands, and the bright blue sky.

 Jade rocked a skimpy bathing suit that included a minuscule top.
-It featured classic triangle cups that barely contained her shapely breasts, as well as a deep neckline.
+It featured classic triangle cups that barely contained her breasts, as well as a deep neckline.
 The plunging top displayed an ample amount of cleavage, which delighted many online viewers.
-The garment had thin straps that went over her neck and around her back for support.
+The garment boasted thin straps that went over her neck and around her back for support.

 The bikini bottoms that she sported were pretty low-cut.
-The waistline accentuated her chiseled abs and flat stomach.
-The waistband contained tiny strings that clung to her slender hips, highlighting her slim waist.
-The swimwear’s neon color was a nice contrast to her sun-kissed complexion.
+The waistline accentuated her chiseled abs and flat stomach and tiny strings clung to her slender hips, highlighting her slim waist.
+The swimwear’s neon color stood in contrast to her sun-kissed complexion.

 The angle made it hard to determine whether Jade wore makeup or not.
-However, it seemed like she had perfectly groomed eyebrows in the pic.
+However, it seemed like she sported perfectly groomed eyebrows in the pic.
 As for her accessories, she opted for a string necklace, as well as several string bracelets.
-The other body jewelry seen was her dainty belly button ring.
+She also rocked a navel ring.

 In the caption, Jade wrote something about her upcoming travel plans.
 She also expressed her excitement about spending more time at the beach.

-In less than a day of being published, the latest addition to her social media page gained more than 21,200 likes and over 230 comments.
-Some of her avid admirers dived into the comments section and wrote compliments.
-Many raved about her incredibly fit body and tan.
+The latest addition to her social media page quickly garnered more than 21,200 likes and over 230 comments.
+Some of her admirers dived into the comments section and wrote compliments.
+Many raved about her incredibly fit body and her tan.

 “What a lovely shot!
 Oh yes.
 I can’t wait for more bikini pics,” one of her fans commented.